Public Art and its Antinomies: Conversation with Steve Locke, Wang Xu, and Ken Lum

 Online via Zoom

-Moderating this panel will be artist Ken Lum, who is the co-founder of Monument Lab, an independent public art and history studio based in Philadelphia that works with artists, students, activists, municipal agencies, and cultural institutions on exploratory approaches to public engagement and collective memory.
+Moderating this panel is artist Ken Lum, who is the co-founder of Monument Lab, an independent public art and history studio based in Philadelphia that works with artists, students, activists, municipal agencies, and cultural institutions on exploratory approaches to public engagement and collective memory.
 By focusing on two examples and the experience of two artists working on opposite coasts, we hope to create space for nuanced reflections on the layered issues that these kinds of projects present, both now and into the future.

 Steve Locke (b.
 1963, Cleveland, OH) is a New York-based artist, raised in Detroit, Michigan.
 He received his M.F.A. in 2001 from Massachusetts College of Art and Design and attended the Skowhegan School of Painting & Sculpture in 2002.
 He has had residencies with the City of Boston (2018), the Isabella Stewart Gardner Museum (2016), and The MacDowell Colony (2015).
 He has received grants from Pollock-Krasner Foundation, Louis Comfort Tiffany Foundation, and Art Matters Foundation.
 He has had solo exhibitions at the Institute of Contemporary Art, Boston, and the Museum of Contemporary Art Detroit.
 Locke has done projects with ForFreedoms, Kickstarter, the Boston Public Library, the Gardner Museum, and P.S.
 Satellites/Prospect IV in New Orleans and has had gallery exhibitions with yours mine & ours, Samsøñ, Gallery Kayafas, and Mendes Wood.
 He is currently a Professor at Pratt Institute in Brooklyn, New York.